courtney-snyder/CODI/README.txt

-Hello, thanks for using Courtney's Outfit Decider for the Indecisive (COD)I!
+Hello, thanks for using Courtney's Outfit Decider for the Indecisive (CODI)!
 Here are a few tips to help you personalize the content and behavior of this app.

 Adding outfits to existing files:
 Feel free to add your own outfits to the existing summer-spring and winter-fall text files.